 Arrange the scones on the baking sheet at least one inch apart.

-Brush the tops with egg wash and evenly sprinkle sugar over the top of the scone.
+Brush the tops with the egg and cream mixture and evenly sprinkle sugar over the top of the scone.